Five thousand years of Chinese civilization: Criticism

 Although "five thousand years of Chinese civilization" has become a common expression or narrative both inside and outside China, the concept is not universally accepted by scholars, especially in the Western academic world.
-Although there are many records about the Xia dynasty in traditional Chinese literature such as the Book of Documents, as they were not written contemporaneously and no recognized primary evidence of the existence of the Xia dynasty has yet been found, the historicity of the Xia dynasty unconfirmed.
+Although there are many records about the Xia dynasty in traditional Chinese literature such as the Book of Documents, as they were not written contemporaneously and no recognized primary evidence of the existence of the Xia dynasty has yet been found, the historicity of the Xia dynasty remains unconfirmed.
 If counting from the beginning of the following Shang dynasty, China has approximately 3,700 years of recorded history.
+Even if the Xia dynasty were to be included, the maximum extent would only be four thousand years, and any inclusion of prehistory into literarily recorded history would be an exaggeration.

 Other archaeologists and scholars argue that instead of recorded history, the roots of Chinese civilization trace back to the various neolithic cultures of the Yellow and Yangtze River valleys.
 Many of these cultures, such as the Longshan and Liangzhu and Erlitou, are cited as examples of complex proto-states.
 Other scholars argue further that many of these ancient cultures were integrated into an embryonic "early cultural circle", therefore pushing the date back to 8,000 years.
-However, linking these cultures to the concept of a "Chinese civilization" remains contentious, as the concept of "civilization" is anachronistic to this era.
+However, linking these cultures to the concept of a "Chinese civilization" remains contentious, as the concept of "civilization" might be anachronistic to this era.